YessineBR/deploy_django/README.md

 ### System Requirements

-The script will install the following dependencies:
+The script will automatically install the following dependencies if not present:
-- Python 3 and related packages (python3-venv, python3-dev)
+- Python 3 and related packages (python3-venv)
 - Git for version control
 - Nginx as the web server
 - Gunicorn as the WSGI server
-- Psycopg2-binary as the PostgreSQL adapter for python
+- Psycopg2-binary as the PostgreSQL adapter
-- libaugeas0 for Nginx configuration
 - Certbot (optional, for SSL certificates)

 ## Installation